ltfe-ict-academy/cloud-linux-containers/02_Installing_and_Running_LXC/README.md

 - Add `LXC_NAT="true"` to file: `sudo nano /etc/default/lxc-net`
 - Restart and enable: `sudo systemctl enable --now lxc-net`

-The networking will be set up as a virtual Ethernet connection type—that is, veth from the network bridge lxcbr0 for each container that will get created.
+The networking will be set up as a virtual Ethernet connection type - that is, veth from the network bridge `lxcbr0` for each container that will get created.

 The installation will also configure a default container network.
 The name of the bridge is `lxcbr0`:
 - `ip addr | grep lxc`